 What to Do in Times Square, Theatre District & Rockefeller Center

-Sometimes referred to as the "Street of Diamonds," the Diamond District (47th Street from Fifth to Sixth Aves.) is jammed with individual stores and exchanges, their windows ablaze with shimmering diamonds and other fine gems.
-Imagine one store with more than two million items of fine jewelry and diamonds -- this is that store, with an unparalleled selection of styles in every conceivable price range, from the most modest to the most grand.
-A great deal is not hard to find; in fact, store owners are often seen roaming up and down the street, ensuring that their prices can't be beat.
+The Diamond District (47th Street from Fifth to Sixth Aves.) is jammed with individual stores and exchanges, their windows ablaze with shimmering diamonds and other fine gems.
+Imagine one store with more than two million items of fine jewelry and diamonds—this is that store, with an unparalleled selection of styles in every conceivable price range.
+Store owners are often seen roaming up and down the street, ensuring that their prices can't be beat.

 Just north of Rockefeller Center is the world-class Museum of Modern Art (MoMA), home to Van Gogh's The Starry Night and Andy Warhol's Campbell Soup Cans, in addition to work by Picasso and Pollock.
 The Paley Center for Media, the International Center of Photography, and the main branch of the New York Public Library are also within walking distance of Times Square.

 The Theatre District blends into what is called Hell's Kitchen, the northwest corner of Midtown West broadly defined by an eclectic—and exceptional—restaurant culture.
 The name Hell's Kitchen supposedly comes from the scene of a riot in the 1920s, when a policeman remarked, “This place is hell itself.”
 His partner said, “Hell’s a mild climate.
 This is Hell’s Kitchen.”
 Thankfully, the area has adopted a much milder demeanor since then.